pism/pism/doc/sphinx/manual/modeling-choices/subglacier/hydrology.rst

 water thickness.

-Here we assume that the water input from the surface read from the file specified using :config:`hydrology.surface_input_file` instantaneously percolates to the base of the ice and enters the subglacial water system.
+Here we assume that the water input from the surface read from the file specified using :config:`hydrology.surface_input.file` instantaneously percolates to the base of the ice and enters the subglacial water system.

 We also assume that the subglacial drainage system instantaneously reaches its steady